It can be confusing, right?

 What exactly does “business casual for men” mean?

 Many men still think a business-casual dress code allows jeans.

 But I understand the confusion.
-Frankly, everybody seems to have a different opinion on what counts as business casual for men.
+Frankly, everybody seems to have a different opinion on what business casual men can get away with.

-And that’s a problem because many guys will google it, read a bunch of articles and deduct that they have plenty of leeway.
+And that’s a problem because many guys will just google “business casual men”, read a bunch of articles and deduct that they have plenty of leeway.
 So they end up dressing as close to casual as they can.

 But that leeway is imaginary.

 When an office or event sets a dress code, they expect you to dress up to a certain standard.